March 11, 2026 (3mo ago)

 )

-# This routes to Anthropic automatically
+# Routes to Anthropic automatically based on model prefix

 response = client.chat.completions.create(